 - Complete the BU CFP® Education Verification Request form.*

-- Once your education is verified, you will receive an email from CFP Board indicating that your registration is complete.
-Verifications are uploaded bi-weekly by BU leading up to the exam and daily in the last two weeks before the registration deadline.
+- Once your education is verified, you’ll receive an email from the CFP® Board indicating your registration is complete.
+Verifications are uploaded biweekly by BU leading up to the exam and daily in the last two weeks before the registration deadline.

-*Please note that this link goes to a Google form that is not accessible by some corporate networks.
-If this link does not work for you, please send an email to email@example.com with the following information: Full name, email address (email used for your CFP® Exam registration), CFP ID, program dates, and phone number.
+*Note: This link goes to a Google form that is not accessible by some corporate networks.
+If this link does not work for you, email firstname.lastname@example.org with the following information: Your full name, email address (the email used for your CFP® Exam registration), CFP® ID, program dates, and phone number.

 All Boston University CPE programs are non-credit, and we issue unofficial transcripts.
 Information about obtaining a transcript is available on the CPE website.

-Students who do not complete their work in the prescribed time may purchase a one-time extension for 3-, 6-, or 9-months.
-Any additional time that is required beyond the extension requires the purchase of individual classes.
-As your enrollment time is ending, we will send you an email with information about the extension.
+Students who do not complete their work in the prescribed time may purchase a one-time extension for 3, 6, or 9 months.
+Any additional time needed beyond the extension requires the purchase of individual classes.
+Toward the end of your enrollment time, you will receive an email with information about the extension.

 State Authorization and Distance Education

 Boston University participates in the State Authorization Reciprocity Agreement (SARA), which allows the university to offer distance education programs in other SARA member states.